Lodewyk/web_framework_01/README.md

 # web_framework_01

-tiny web framework for practice
+Tiny web framework for practice

-### @TODO explain setup, installed libraries etc
+This is based on backbone.js and marionette, done while following this Udemy course